 Antique late 18th Century American Gilt Seals Handle In Federal Style

-The American bald eagle was adopted by the United States Congress for the national seal in 1782.
-It soon became the most popular of patriotic decorative motifs.
+The United States Congress adopted the American bald eagle for the national seal in 1782.
+It soon became the most popular patriotic decorative motifs.

 Height: 6 cm (2.36 inches)

 CONDITION: In good condition considering its age to be over 250 years old, with no damage or repair showing its age and usage, blackened bronze orb slightly worn